filecoin-project/filecoin-docs/README.md

 ##### Fix broken links

+> If you believe that the pre-commit step incorrectly flagged something that it shouldn't have, **please reach out to the docs team directly so we may assist you.** For the fastest response, find us in the public #pl-docs channel.

 1. Fix any improperly formatted links.
 1. Remove or replace any links that are returning a 404.

 ##### Fix markdown formatting

+> If you believe that the pre-commit step incorrectly flagged something that it shouldn't have, **please reach out to the docs team directly so we may assist you.** For the fastest response, find us in the public #pl-docs channel.

 1. Open a terminal window in the root directory of `filecoin-docs` and run `format-fix.sh`: